-We set out to kick start the businesses and you can be sure we did!
-The result is there to be seen: 5 proof of concepts (including the one in which Swisscom is involved), 14 pilot projects, 9 beta tests, 3 strategic partnerships, 12 trial launches and much more.
-In addition to working hard and pitching many times to many different audiences, the startups visited companies, built their own cloud chamber for fun at CERN, were coached by their mentors and challenged by the venturelab team and by me.
-Indeed, before the final pitch session I spent two days asking them tough questions and challenging them on their assumptions so that they were ready for the final pitch.
+We set out to kick start the businesses, and you can be sure we did!
+The result is there to be seen: 5 proof of concepts (including the one in which Swisscom is involved), 14 pilot projects, nine beta tests, three strategic partnerships, 12 trial launches and much more.
+In addition to working hard and pitching many times to many different audiences, the startups visited companies, built their cloud chamber for fun at CERN, were coached by their mentors and challenged by the venturelab team and by me.
+Indeed, before the final pitch session, I spent two days asking them tough questions and testing them on their assumptions so that they were ready for the final pitch.

-Including the initial stipends to enable the startups to attend the accelerator, a grand total of CHF 180’000 therefore went directly into the pockets of the startups.
-UbiSim has already recruited their first Swiss employee.
+Including the initial stipends to enable the startups to attend the accelerator, a grand total of CHF 180’000, therefore, went directly into the pockets of the startups.
+UbiSim has already recruited its first Swiss employee.

 Each experience is a learning experience.
-For me the accelerator taught me no matter how many years of experience one might have, new ideas come from where you least expect it.
+For me, the accelerator taught me no matter how many years of experience one might have, new ideas come from where you least expect it.
 They should be challenged, nurtured, challenged, nurtured, …. well, you get the drift.
-For the ENT Academy I gained at least 5 great ideas through the various interactions with the startups that we already could implement.
-Numerous valuable contacts were established, for example with EPFL and IMD.
-I also gained a great insight in the EdTech startup scene and it left me hungry for more.
+For the ENT Academy, I gained at least five great ideas through the various interactions with the startups that we already could implement.
+Numerous valuable contacts were established, for example, with EPFL and IMD.
+I also gained great insight into the EdTech startup scene, and it left me hungry for more.
 If opportunity in 2018 arises again to coach EdTech startups, I’m definitely in!